Home

 - When you saw the other vehicle, what did you do?

-- Did anything fly inside the vehicle?
+- Did anything fly around inside the vehicle?

-- Were any drinks spilled?
+- Were any drinks split?

 - What party of your body hurt first?